mohamedelziat50/attendance-automation-MSP/README.md

 ## 💾 Standalone App Details

-> The standalone app requires administrator privileges to export files (e.g., saving Word documents).
-This is a standard requirement for file operations in some Windows environments.
-Rest assured, the app is safe and only requests these permissions to save your exported documents securely.
+> The standalone app is designed for non-developers who want a simple, professional setup experience.
+It is distributed as a Windows installer and can also be run on Ubuntu Linux using Wine.
+Please read the instructions below for your operating system.

 For non-developers, a professional setup wizard is available: